Projects

 Pew Research / US Census

 How has American diversity changed over four decades?
-This interactive dashboard examines the foreign-born population across all 50 states through four lenses: percentage of foreign-born residents, educational attainment, languages spoken at home, and immigration status.
+This dashboard examines the foreign-born population through four lenses: a state-by-state map of foreign-born share, and national trends in educational attainment, languages spoken at home, and citizenship status.

-The hex tile map gives each state equal visual weight regardless of geographic size — surfacing demographic patterns that traditional choropleths obscure.
-Users can scrub across decades and switch between data dimensions to watch the story unfold.
+The hex tile map gives each state equal visual weight regardless of geographic size - surfacing demographic patterns that traditional choropleths obscure.
+Scrub across census years, or click a state to chart its trajectory against the nation.

 The Dashboard